Multisections of surface bundles and bundles over the circle: Introduction

 \section{Introduction}

 Heegaard splittings are standard decompositions of closed orientable $3$--manifolds into two handlebodies.
 In \cite{GayKirby}, Gay and Kirby introduce analogous decompositions of $4$--manifolds, the so-called trisections; they proved that all closed orientable smooth $4$--manifolds admit such trisections.
 More recently, in \cite{BCGM}, Ben Aribi, Courte, Golla and the author studied a notion of multisection for closed orientable manifolds of any dimension, which encompasses Heegaard splittings and trisections: a multisection of an $(n+1)$--manifold is a decomposition into $n$ $1$--handlebodies such that each subcollection intersects along a $1$--handlebody, except the global intersection which is a closed surface.
 They proved in particular that any smooth $5$--manifold admits a multisection.
 Here, we study the existence of multisections in arbitrary dimension for two classes of manifolds: surface bundles and bundles over the circle.
+This generalizes works on $4$--manifolds by Williams \cite{Williams} for surface bundles and by Koenig \cite{Koenig} for bundles over the circle.

 \begin{theo}[Theorem~\ref{th:SurfaceBundle}] Any surface bundle admits a multisection. \end{theo}